Sensifi: A Wireless Sensing System for Ultra-High-Rate Applications: Packet Creation and Protocol Stack Processing

 To further reduce packet processing delay, we fully bypass UDP processing.
 These protocol stacks are called NetX-R and NetXDuo-R, where 'R' stands for \textit{raw}.
 With this enhancement, NetX-R and NetXDuo-R achieve $\mathrm{1.96\:\mu s}$ and $\mathrm{10.22\:\mu s}$ delay, respectively.
-In other words, the delay of NetX-R and NetXDuo-R are reduced by $\mathrm{92\%}$ and $\mathrm{64\%}$, compared to NetX and NetXDuo, respectively.
 Considering the execution duration of these network stacks, when collecting 256-sample batches at $\textrm{500\:k\gls{sps}}$, the packet processing delay of LwIP, NetX, and NetXDuo result in missing about 39, 13, 14 samples per packet processing, respectively.
 With NetX-R and NetXDuo-R, the number of missing samples is reduced to 1 and 5 samples per packet processing, respectively. \textit{Considering the lower packet processing delay of NetX, we use this network stack in the rest of this paper.}